RustaceansKenya/driver-development-book/driver_book/src/intro/intro.md

 This book is on driver development using Rust.
 You get to procedurally write a UART driver for a RISCV chip called [ESP32C3][ESP32C3-datasheet-link] and a [Qemu-riscv-virt board][qemu-riscv-virt-board].

+If you have no idea what a UART driver is, then you have nothing to worry about.
+You'll get a hang of it along the way.

-This is not a book on embedded-development but it will touch up on some embedded-concepts here and there.
+This is NOT a book on embedded-development but it will touch up on some embedded-development concepts here and there.
 To learn about Rust on embedded, you are better off reading [The Embedded Rust Book][the-embedded-rust-book].